Catalina Island Restoration Project

 Q: Who is involved in the planning process and who makes the decisions?

 A: The restoration plan for Catalina Island is crucial as it aims to preserve and enhance the Island’s natural ecosystems, protect endangered species, and promote sustainable practices, ensuring the long-term ecological health and biodiversity of the Island.
-As the world experiences the ever-increasing effects of climate change, this revitalization plan is especially important as it helps to build resilience against changes and extremes in the climate.
+As the world experiences the ever-increasing effects of climate change, this revitalization plan is especially important as it helps to build resilience against changes and extremes in the climate, allowing Catalina to continue to serve as a refuge for species as it has in the past.

 Q: What is a seed farm and why is it important?

 Catalina Island has plant species that are found nowhere else in the world.
-These species are called endemics, and they are particularly vulnerable to extinction because they have a limited distribution.
-By producing, collecting and storing seeds from these unique plants, our seed farm will help protect their genetic diversity and ensure their survival in case of natural disasters or human-induced threats.
+These species are called endemics, and they are particularly vulnerable to extinction because they have a limited distribution and small populations.
+By collecting and storing seeds from these unique plants, our seed farm will help protect their genetic diversity and ensure their survival in case of natural disasters or human-induced threats.
+It is a critical tool for restoration.

 Q: How many plants on Catalina Island are facing extinction?

-A: There are more than 60 plant and animal species on Catalina that are endemic, meaning that they exist only on Catalina.
-More than 42 plant species are currently facing extinction on the Island if nothing is done to protect them.
+A: There are at least 60 plant and animal species on Catalina that are endemic, meaning that they exist only on Catalina.
+More than 42 plant species on Catalina Island are currently facing extinction if nothing is done to protect them.

 Q: Why are these plants facing extinction?

-A: Several endemic plant species on Catalina Island are facing extinction due to factors such as browsing by invasive mule deer, habitat loss, invasive plant species and climate change which have disrupted their natural ecosystems and survival conditions.
+A: Several endemic plant species on Catalina Island are facing extinction due to factors such as habitat loss, invasive species, climate change, and human activities, which have disrupted their natural ecosystems and survival conditions.

 Q: Why does it matter if they go extinct?

-A: Preventing the extinction of endemic species on Catalina Island matters because these species play unique roles in the Island’s ecosystem and contribute to its biodiversity, which can have cascading effects on other flora and fauna, leading to ecological imbalances and reduced resilience to environmental changes.
+A: Preventing the extinction of endemic plant species on Catalina Island matters because these species play unique roles in the Island’s ecosystem and contribute to its biodiversity, which can have cascading effects on other flora and fauna, potentially leading to reduced resilience to environmental changes.

 Q: How long will it take for these plants to recover?